davidegat/G-PoinT/README.md

 **Usage:**
 - Insert a topic (for example, "Dolphins", "General Relativity", "Heart Diseases")
-- Insert the number of pictures to be generated ("0" for no picture)
+- Insert number of pictures to be generated ("0" for no picture)
 - Input picture size
-- Select favourite template from the drop-down menu
+- Select favourite template from drop-down menu
 - Look at further generation options: you can generate both a **script** for your presentation and an **MP3 file** of it, to use within the presentation.
-- Click on the button, wait for a reasonable amount of time to receive PPTX and PNG outputs directly in the custom folder.
+- Click on button, wait for a reasonable amount of time to receive PPTX and PNG outputs directly in custom folder.
-- You can also choose to **only generate pictures** by clicking the "I need only pictures" button.\
+- You can also choose to **only generate pictures** by clicking "I need only pictures" button.\
   **Please note that it may take up to one minute to generate one PowerPoint and one picture!** More pics mean more time.

 **Language settings instructions**\
-By modifying the "language" variable in the config file, you will set your default language.
-Anyway, by clicking the language menu, you can customize output to any language supported by GPT on the fly.
-To make it compatible with **gtts**, G-PoinT must obtain a language code from the first characters of your input.
+By modifying the "language" variable in config file, you will set your default language.
+Anyway, by clicking language menu, you can customize output to any language supported by GPT on the fly.
+To make it compatible with **gtts**, G-PoinT must obtain a language code from first characters of your input.
 Examples are:
 - **it**alian
 - **en**glish
 - **de**utsch